Joe-Hu-Chat/C-basics/06_grep_sed_awk.md

 ### RE bracket expression

 A bracket expression (an expression enclosed in square brackets, "[]" ) is an RE that shall match
-- a specific set of single characters, and may match
+- a specific set of **single characters**, and may match
 - a specific set of multi-character **collating elements**, based on the non-empty set of **list expressions** contained in the bracket expression.

 A bracket expression is either a **matching list expression** or a **non-matching list expression**.
 It consists of one or more expressions: *ordinary characters*, *collating elements*, *collating symbols*, *equivalence classes*, *character classes*, or *range expressions*.

+---

+collating elements

+---

 character classes
 - '[:' represents the open character class symbol, and should followed by a valid character class name.